-The Province of British Columbia lies almost wholly within the Western Cordillera.
-The Western Cordillera includes all the mountain systems and Interior Plateaux bordering the western side of the North American Continent.
-The extreme north-easterly corner of the Province lies to the east of the Cordillera and is a part of the great inland plains region of Canada.
+Most of the Province of British Columbia lies within the region of mountain systems and intervening plateaux known as the Western Cordillera, which forms the western border of the North American Continent.
+The extreme north-eastern corner of the Province, however, lies east of the Cordillera and is part of the Great Plains region.